jonmbake/jonbake.com/blog/_posts/2020-12-23-questions-to-ask-for-more-effective-work.md

 title: Questions to Ask For More Effective Work
 ---

 We work around one-third of our waking hours.
 But, is the time well spent?
 If we were more effective with our working time, could we work less?
-Here are some questions to ask ourselves so we can be more efficient with our working hours.
+The following are some questions to ask ourselves so we can be more efficient with our working hours.

 ## Questions to Ask Before Starting Work